SciCatProject/panosc-search-api/README.md

    export FACILITY=<YOUR_FACILITY>                      # e.g. ESS
    export PSS_BASE_URL=<PANOSC_SEARCH_SCORING_API_URL>  # e.g. http://scicat08.esss.lu.se:32222
-   export PSS_ENABLE=<1 or 0>                           # e.g. 1 if you have a PSS running in your facility or 0 if you do not
+   export PSS_ENABLE=<1 or 0>                           # e.g. 1 if you have a PSS running in your facility or 0 if you do not export RETURN_ZERO_CODE=<1 or 0>                     # e.g. 1 if you would like to retrieve items that have a score of zero when scoring is enabled
    ```

 5. `npm start`

 ## Official documentation